thomasahle/numberlink/README.md

     ─y┌y
     ──┘z

 The last question one may ask is 'why search diagonally?'
-Instead one could have walked row by row, or with an expanding boundary like a bfs search.
+Instead, one could have walked row by row, or with an expanding boundary like a bfs search.
 While the later approach may allow us to fill out some obvious squares higher up in the tree, it doesn't give us much predictability in the structure of the filled out